Sambsamb/ViolentPython3/README.md

 >
 This is my journey through the VP 'course' series at https://samsclass.info/124/VP2020.htm

 Each 'module' is placed in a folder.
-For example VP100-Strings.